 (3) Represents the difference in principal and fair value for auction rate securities purchase commitments outstanding at the end of the period.

-(4) Included in principal transactions in the condensed consolidated statement of income.
+(4) Included in principal transactions in the condensed consolidated income statement.

-(5) Unrealized gains are attributable to assets or liabilities that are still held at the reporting date.
+(5) Unrealized gains (losses) are attributable to assets or liabilities that are still held at the reporting date.